-Photographs and other digital images of identifiable living individuals are personal data and therefore subject to the principles of the Act, except where photographs are being taken strictly for personal use.
+Photographs and other digital images of identifiable living individuals are personal data and therefore subject to the principles of the data protection legislation, except where photographs are being taken strictly for personal use.

-Where consent is required this must be freely given at the time the image is taken and only after the subject has been informed of the specific purposes for which their image will be used.
+Where consent is required this must be freely given at the time the image is taken and only after the subject has been issued with a privacy notice.
 Guidance on the different methods of obtaining consent will depend on the type of image to be taken and any limitations on its use.
 The relevant consent forms are available at 17.10 below.

 This means that images will be available worldwide.
 In view of the very widespread nature of the disclosure and the effect upon the privacy of the individual, consent for publishing photographs on the internet is required from the subject.
 It is important to be aware that consent will not be considered as valid by the UK Information Commissioner unless it has been clearly explained to the individual that their images will be available throughout the world, including in countries outwith the European Economic Area (EEA) where their rights are not protected by UK law.

 If photographs are to be taken of a crowd of people, consent does not need to be obtained if none of the members of that crowd can be readily identified from the photograph.
 By choosing angles carefully it is possible to avoid recognisable individuals e.g. by using low angles, backs of heads, blurred or out of focus images.
 If any one person should become the focus of a crowd scene then where appropriate and feasible they should be asked for their consent in writing.
 If this cannot be obtained or is not given and measures are not taken to make the individual unidentifiable, the photograph should be deleted immediately.

 Where photographs are to be taken of a large group e.g. a lecture then this should be announced in advance so that individuals may leave the venue briefly if they do not wish to appear in the photographs.
 A photograph of the group holding the consent form can be retained as a record that consent was obtained.